HuddleEng/octopose/README.md

 python .\octopose.py -e uklive
 ```

-Adding a `--force` flag will ensure the package is redownloaded even if it is already deployed into the target environment.
+`--force` flag will ensure the package is redownloaded even if it is already deployed into the target environment.

-Adding the `--wait` flag will cause **octopose** to continually poll the Octopus Deploy Tasks till they are complete.
+`--wait` flag will cause **octopose** to continually poll the Octopus Deploy Tasks till they are complete.

 ```
 python .\octopose.py -e staging --wait --force